Simplified and Generalized Masked Diffusion for Discrete Data: Relation to Existing Work

 \section{Relation to Existing Work}

 We discuss how to unify several existing masked diffusion models using our framework.

-\paragraph{Continuous-Time Markov Chains (CTMC).} To show the connection with the CTMC view presented in \citet{austin2021structured,campbell2022continuous}, we can write out the forward and backward masked diffusion using CTMC machinery.
+\paragraph{Continuous-Time Markov Chains (CTMC).} To show the connection with the CTMC view presented in \citet{austin2021structured,campbell2022continuous}, we can write out the forward and reverse masked diffusion using CTMC machinery.
 To see this, for a short time $\Delta t$, given $x_0$, the Taylor expansions of our forward and reverse transition matrices at $t$ are

-where $Q(t)$ and $R^{x_0}(t)$ are known as the \emph{transition rate} matrices. \citet{austin2021structured} derived the same $Q(t)$ in Appendix A.6 of their paper.
-However, they did not explore the reverse process or a continuous-time objective. \citet{campbell2022continuous} obtained the continuous-time ELBO up to a constant from the CTMC view.
-They established the following alternative expression for the ELBO:

-where $\text{C}$ is a constant independent of $\theta$ and $q_{t|0}(k|x_0):=q(x_t=k|x_0)$ for any $k$.
-We use the shorthand $R_\theta(t)_{kj}$ to denote the approximate backward transition rate from the state $k$ to $j$ obtained by substituting our prediction model $\mu_{\theta}(k, t)$ for $x_0$ in $R^{x_0}(t)_{kj}$.
-In \Cref{app:ctmc}, we show how to recover this expression from by separating out a constant from our ELBO expression \eqref{eq:diff-kl-limit} and applying a discrete ``integration-by-part''. \citet{campbell2022continuous} used \eqref{eq:kl-limit-rate} as the training loss.
-A key limitation of this loss is that it requires $m$ evaluations of the prediction model $\mu_\theta(\cdot, t)$ to compute the inner summation term.
-To circumvent this computational burden, they proposed using a doubly stochastic estimate.
+where $Q(t)$ and $R^{x_0}(t)$ are known as the \emph{transition rate} matrices. \citet{austin2021structured} derived the same $Q(t)$ in App.
+A.6 of their paper.
+However, they did not explore the reverse process or a continuous-time objective. \citet{campbell2022continuous} derived an alternative ELBO expression using rate matrices, which \citet{kitouni2023disk} further simplified for absorbing diffusion.
+In \Cref{app:ctmc}, we show how to recover their expression by separating out a constant from our ELBO expression \eqref{eq:diff-kl-limit} and applying a discrete ``integration-by-part''.
+A key limitation of their expression is that it needs $N$ evaluations of the prediction model $\mu_\theta(\cdot, t)$ to compute an inner summation.
+To circumvent this computational burden, they used a doubly stochastic estimate.
 However, this leads to significantly higher variance compared to the analytic cross-entropy \eqref{eq:diff-kl-limit} which only requires one pass of $\mu_\theta(\cdot, t)$.
 Please refer to \Cref{app:campbell-diff} for more details.

-\paragraph{Score parameterization.} While so far we used a prediction model $\mu_\theta(x_t, t)$ for the mean of clean data given $x_t$ (i.e., mean parameterization), one can choose other ways of parameterizing the reverse model. \citet{benton2024denoising,lou2023discrete} proposed to parameterize the discrete ``score'' $s(x_t, t)_j \triangleq \frac{q_t(j)}{q_t(x_t)}$ and introduced the following score-based loss for discrete diffusions:
+\paragraph{Score parameterization.} While so far we used a prediction model $\mu_\theta(x_t, t)$ for the mean of clean data given $x_t$ (i.e., mean parameterization), one can choose other ways of parameterizing the reverse model. \citet{benton2024denoising,lou2023discrete} proposed to parameterize the discrete ``score'' $s(x_t, t)_j \triangleq \frac{q_t(j)}{q_t(x_t)}$ and introduced a score-based loss for discrete diffusions.
+In \Cref{app:score}, we provide an alternative derivation of their loss which is simpler.
+We show the link between score and mean parameterizations through the following proposition.